AdityaPande-ML-DataAnalyst/-Identification-of-Medical-Leaves-Using-Machine-Learning-/README.md

   3. Random Zoom - with height factor 0.2 and width factor 0.3.

 - Used Pre-Trained ResNet50-V2 as base model.

-&#x20;
+--There is a requirements file.
+Download it and run the following command in the terminal: pip install -r requirements.txt &#x20;

 - Froze the layers of the base model.